 Where could he have put it?
 He didn’t know and searched the house without any result.
 Finally, he gave up the search.

-A small window at the back let some light in but apart from that, it was dark.
-The switch did not work either and he stumbled inside, almost breaking his neck on a fluffy toy, a little dog that once belonged to his daughter.
+A small window at the back let some light in, but it was dark apart from that.
+The switch did not work either, and he stumbled inside, almost breaking his neck on a fluffy toy, a little dog that once belonged to his daughter.